electricitymaps/bloom-contrib/README.md

 #### Updating a carbon model

-After each update of a CO2 model, its version, controlled by variable
+When a carbon model is updated, its version, controlled by the variable

 ```javascript
 export const modelVersion = '0';